Best Blade Putters 2024

 Best Hi-Tech Blade Putters

-Formally the preserve of mallet putters, weighting and face technology is now firmly featuring in blade putters too.
-Improvements in manufacturing mean that heads can now have more heel and tie weighting to increase MOI or the latest in face milling or inserts to get the ball rolling better.
-Here our choice of the latest hi-tech blades on the market.
+While previously it was the sole preserve of mallet putters, weighting and face technology is now firmly featuring in blade putters too and they are more forgiving than ever.
+Improvements in manufacturing mean that heads can now have more heel and toe weighting to increase MOI, while the latest in face milling or inserts gets the ball rolling better.
+Here are our choices for the latest hi-tech blades on the market.

 Odyssey Ai-One Milled Two T Putter